 What this means

-In simple terms, this means in valuations to remember that:
+In simple terms, this means in valuation to remember that:

 - Market prices might not reflect Fair Value, and